K1miram/imagelib/README.md

 All versions have the same structure: <mod_version>-<minecraft_version>-<patch_number_if_there_is_one>

-I recommend to always use the latest mod version
+Minecraft version is the minimal version this version of mod works on.

 #
 To load custom images you need to create ImageLib instance.
 Then you can download image or gif by using `ImageLib.downloadImage(...)` method.